-- 6.3.1 The aeroplane operator shall report to the Authority, the cancellation of CORSIA Eligible Emissions Units carried out in accordance with 6.2 to meet its total final offsetting requirements for a given compliance period, by submitting to the State a copy of the verified Emissions Unit Cancellation Report for approval and a copy of the associated Verification Report.
-The Emissions Unit Cancellation Report shall contain information using the required fields defined in Annex 16, Part IV Appendix 5 Table A5-7 and shall be submitted to the State according to the timeline as defined in Annex 16, Part IV Appendix 1. - 6.3.2 The Authority shall report to ICAO in accordance with the timeline as defined in Appendix 1.
+6.3.1 The aeroplane operator shall report to the Authority, the cancellation of CORSIA Eligible Emissions Units carried out in accordance with 6.2 to meet its total final offsetting requirements for a given compliance period, by submitting to the State a copy of the verified Emissions Unit Cancellation Report for approval and a copy of the associated Verification Report.
+The Emissions Unit Cancellation Report shall contain information using the required fields defined in Appendix 5 Table A5-7 and shall be submitted to the State according to the timeline as defined in Appendix 1.

-- This report shall contain the information as defined in Annex 16, Part IV Appendix 5 Table A5-8, using an ICAO approved form. - 6.3.3 The Authority should publish the following information, once submitted to ICAO, for a given compliance period: - (a) Total final offsetting requirements over the compliance period for each aeroplane operators attributed to the State; and - (b) Total quantity of emissions units cancelled over the compliance period by each aeroplane operator to reconcile the total final offsetting requirements, as reported by each aeroplane operator attributed to the State.
+- 6.3.2 The Authority shall report to ICAO in accordance with the timeline as defined in Appendix 1.
+This report shall contain the information as defined in Appendix 5 Table A5-8, using an ICAO approved form. - 6.3.3 The Authority should publish the following information, once submitted to ICAO, for a given compliance period: - (a) Total final offsetting requirements over the compliance period for each aeroplane operators attributed to the State; and - (b) Total quantity of emissions units cancelled over the compliance period by each aeroplane operator to reconcile the total final offsetting requirements, as reported by each aeroplane operator attributed to the State.

-6.4 Verification of Emissions Unit Cancellation Report
+6.4 Verification of an Aeroplane Operator's Emissions Unit Cancellation Report

-- 6.4.1 Verification of an aeroplane operator's Emissions Unit Cancellation Report - (a) The aeroplane operator shall engage a verification body for the verification of its Emissions Unit Cancellation Report. - Note: The aeroplane operator may choose to use the same verification body engaged for the verification of its Emissions Report, although it is not obligated to do so. - (b) A verification body shall conduct the verification according to ISO 14064-3:2006, and the relevant requirements in Annex 16, Part IV, Appendix 6, Section 3. - (c) If required by the verification body, the aeroplane operator shall provide access to relevant information on the cancellation of emissions units. - (d) Following the verification of the Emissions Unit Cancellation Report by the verification body, the aeroplane operator and the verification body shall both independently submit, upon authorization by the aeroplane operator, a copy of the Emissions Unit Cancellation Report and associated Verification Report to the Authority in accordance with the timeline in Annex 16, Part IV Appendix 1. - (e) The State shall perform an order of magnitude check of the Emissions Unit Cancellation Report in accordance with the timeline, as defined in Annex 16, Part IV Appendix 1.
+6.4.1 The aeroplane operator shall engage a verification body for the verification of its Emissions Unit Cancellation Report.

-Note: Further guidance material on the verification of Emissions Unit Cancellation Report is provided in the Environmental Technical Manual (Doc 9501), Volume IV - Procedures for demonstrating compliance with the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA).
+- 6.4.2 Before engaging the verification body, the aeroplane operator should conduct a check to confirm the verification body's accreditation status for the purpose of these regulations.
+Supporting resources for this purpose include the list of verification bodies accredited in States, included within the ICAO document entitled "CORSIA Central Registry (CCR): Information and Data for Transparency" that is available on the ICAO CORSIA website, as well as lists of accredited verification bodies with their corresponding CORSIA scopes provided through the accrediting national accreditation body. - 6.4.3 A verification body shall conduct the verification according to ISO 14064-3:2019, and the relevant requirements in Appendix 6, Section 3. - 6.4.4 If required by the verification body, the aeroplane operator shall provide access to relevant information on the cancellation of emissions units. - 6.4.5 Following the verification of the Emissions Unit Cancellation Report by the verification body, the aeroplane operator and the verification body shall both independently submit, upon authorization by the aeroplane operator, a copy of the Emissions Unit Cancellation Report and associated Verification Report to the Authority in accordance with the timeline in Appendix 1. - 6.4.6 The Authority shall perform an order of magnitude check of the Emissions Unit Cancellation Report in accordance with the timeline, as defined in Appendix 1. - Note: Further guidance material on performing the check to confirm the verification body's accreditation status on the verification of Emissions Unit Cancellation Report is provided in the Environmental Technical Manual (Doc 9501), Volume IV Procedures for demonstrating compliance with the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA).